 The post will be left to heal for a period of about three to six months.
 During this period of time, called osseointegration, the implant post “takes root” in the jawbone and becomes part of the bone’s anatomy.

 Once the post has fused to the jawbone, you will return for another appointment.
 Again, the area will be numbed and you may receive sedative medication to make treatment more comfortable.

-If you have any questions about the placement of dental implants, Rancho Santa Fe / La Jolla dentist Weston Spencer would be happy to answer them.
-Call or email our practice today to make an appointment at one of our San Diego-area locations.
+If you have any questions about the placement of dental implants, La Jolla dentist Weston Spencer would be happy to answer them.
+Call or email our practice today to make an appointment at our San Diego-area dental office.